manish9794/chemistry/storyboard/README.md

 ### 2. Story:

-First the user will select the liquid.
-Then pour liquid in sample tube.
-The user will open the valve at the inlet of the cooling water jacket and maintain constant water flow rate.
+First the user will select the liquid on which he has to perform the experiment.
+User will select water valve in open position at the inlet of the cooling water jacket and maintain constant water flow rate.
 The user turns on the switch on the heater.
-Now user set the heat controller or voltage regulator which adjusts power input to heater.
-Wait till the temperatures of both plates are constant with time that is steady state is reached (timer for 15 sec start).
-Read the temperatures on digital temperature indicator (temperature of both plates will display for 3 sec).
+User set the heat controller or voltage regulator which adjusts power input to heater.
+Wait till the temperatures of both plates are constant with time that is steady state is reached.
+Read the temperatures on digital temperature indicator and calculate the thermal conductivity.
+User can verify the results and compare conductivity rate of different liquids.

 #### 2.1 Set the Visual Stage Description:
 In the simulator user will be able to see the virtual prototype of experimental setup resembling the actual experiment setup.
-Setup consists of two metal plates of 100mm diameter placed at top of each other separated by 18mm width.
+Setup consists of two metal plates of 165mm diameter placed at top of each other separated by 18mm width.
 The sample liquid is filled in the space between plates called sample tube.
-Six thermocouples are splaced on the plates (three each) to measure temperature of the plates.
+Six thermocouples are placed on the plates (three each) to measure temperature of the plates.
 A heating unit which provides heat to the lower metal plates using electrical energy.
 The user console provided with power switch, voltage regulator and display for Voltage, current, temperature.

 #### 2.2 Set User Objectives & Goals:

-1. To verify the Fourier law of conductivity
+1. Describe the Fourier’s law of conductivity
-2. calculate and compare the thermal conductivity of different liquids.
+2. calculate the conductivity of different liquids
-3. classify material on basis of conductivity.
+3. compare material on basis of conductivity
+4. examine the conductor and insulator materials

 #### 2.3 Set the Pathway Activities: